Sample Report

 Item 6 — Aggressive Local Ad Minimum

-The "greater of 4% or $400/week" floor means in a slow month, you're still spending $1,600+ on advertising whether or not it's generating returns.
+The "greater of 4% or $400/week" floor means $1,600+/month on advertising in slow periods.

-Item 12 — All Alternate Channels Reserved by Franchisor
+Item 12 — All Alternate Channels Reserved

 AAMCO reserves all alternate distribution channels including internet-based services.
-As automotive services evolve, AAMCO can pursue these in your market without your participation.

 Green Flags 4 found